grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Initial View

-The initial view configures how the GeoMap panel renders when the panel is first loaded.
+The initial view configures how the geomap renders when the panel is first loaded.

 - **View** sets the center for the map when the panel first loads.
   - **Fit to data** fits the map view based on the data extents of Map layers and updates when data changes.